RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Related works

-To mitigate the above problem, recent works target on pre-training retrieval oriented language models.
-The mainstream approaches are based on two different strategies: self-contrastive learning (SCL) and auto-encoding (AE).
-The SCL based methods \cite{chang2020pre,guu2020realm,xu2022laprador} require specific data augmentation, e.g., inverse cloze task (ICT), where positive samples are generated for each anchor sentence; then, the language model is trained to discriminate the positive samples from the negative ones via contrastive learning.
-However, the self-contrastive learning usually calls for huge amounts of negative samples, which is computationally challenging; besides, the pre-training effect can be severely restricted by the quality of data augmentation.
+To mitigate the above problem, recent works propose retrieval oriented pre-trained models.
+The existing methods can be divided as the ones based on self-contrastive learning (SCL) and the ones based on auto-encoding (AE).
+The SCL based methods \cite{chang2020pre,guu2020realm,xu2022laprador} rely on data augmentation, e.g., inverse cloze task (ICT), where positive samples are generated for each anchor sentence.
+Then, the language model is learned to discriminate the positive samples from the negative ones via contrastive learning.
+However, the self-contrastive learning usually calls for huge amounts of negative samples, which is computationally expensive.
+Besides, the pre-training effect can be severely restricted by the quality of data augmentation.
 The AE based methods are free from these restrictions, where the language models are learned to reconstruct the input sentence based on the sentence embedding.
-The existing methods utilize various reconstruction tasks, such as MLM \cite{gao2021condenser}, auto-regression \cite{lu2021less,wang2021tsdae}, and token replace detection \cite{chuang2022diffcse}, etc, which are quite differentiated in terms of data efficiency and reconstruction difficulty.
-For example, MLM learns from the masked tokens, which only consist 15\% of each sentence; in contrast, the training signals can be derived from all the input tokens with auto-regression.
-Besides, the conventional auto-encoding leverages a large-scale decoder \cite{li2020optimus,wang2021tsdae}; while in \cite{lu2021less}, a smaller decoder is used, which increases the reconstruction difficulty.
-Ideally, the auto-encoding should be data efficient, which ensures the pre-training corpus to be fully leveraged; meanwhile, it should also be made sufficiently challenging, which forces sentence embeddings to capture the in-depth semantics about the input sentences.
+The existing methods utilize various reconstruction tasks, such as MLM \cite{gao2021condenser} and auto-regression \cite{lu2021less,wang2021tsdae,li2020optimus}, {which are highly differentiated in terms of how the original sentence is recovered and how the training loss is formulated.
+For example, the auto-regression relies on the sentence embedding and prefix for reconstruction; while MLM utilizes the sentence embedding and masked context.
+The auto-regression derives its training loss from the entire input tokens; however, the conventional MLM only learns from the masked positions, which accounts for 15\% of the input tokens.
+Ideally, we expect the decoding operation to be demanding enough, as it will force the encoder to fully capture the semantics about the input so as to ensure the reconstruction quality.
+Besides, we also look forward to high data efficiency, which means the input data can be fully utilized for the pre-training task.}